 Keeping track of all of your notes and lists on your desktop PC, tablet, and smartphone can be almost impossible — unless you use Evernote.
 The app, available on most mobile platforms, allows you to capture information, like a list, on one device, and then instantaneously share it with all the other devices you use, or to whom you share information.
 It is extremely easy to share the info and the program makes it simple to search for and retrieve information captured previously.
 The business version has additional collaboration tools that can help your marketing teams increase their productivity, too.

 Don’t let traffic or accidents make you late to a meeting with a potential client ever again.
 Waze, billed as a “social GPS,” is a smartphone navigation system that allows users to provide real-time updates to road and driving conditions, and even communicate with one another.
-It will help you avoid traffic, road hazards, and even speed traps, and re-route you when road conditions take a turn for the worse.
+It will help you avoid traffic, road hazards, speed traps, and re-route you when poor road conditions arise.
 The app, available on most mobile devices, even incentivizes (through a system of badges and awards) providing updated driving condition information; it makes navigating on unknown roads sort of fun.

 Virtually every business, no matter how big or small, should have a presence on LinkedIn, the social network for professionals.
 The site is rapidly approaching 500 million users, so your company is missing out if you’re not on it.
 LinkedIn offers businesses the opportunity to advertise, to communicate with potential clients, and to further establish an enduring, meaningful brand that people recognize and respect.
-LinkedIn also has effective mobile apps for most smartphones and tablets too, so you can stay connected to your network while you’re out of the office.
+LinkedIn also has effective mobile apps for most smartphones and tablets too.
+This helps you stay connected to your network while you’re out of the office.

 Mobile Marketers Unite!
 Take time to check out these sites.
 Someone told me they didn’t have time to “learn” another app.
 These have got to be the most easy “don’t have to learn” apps out there.
 They are all easy to set up and easy to use.